KS-star/sampling_assignment/README.md

 4. **Cluster Sampling:** A sampling technique where the population is divided into clusters, and a sample of clusters is randomly selected.
 Then, all members of the selected clusters are included in the sample.

-5. **CQuota Sampling:** A non-probability sampling technique where the sample is chosen based on its convenience to the researcher.
+5. **Quota Sampling:** A non-probability sampling technique where the sample is chosen based on its convenience to the researcher.

 ## Comparison Table